Showing posts with label franklin. Show all posts

 Mellow Mushroom Franklin, TN

-We headed back home I reached into my purse to play video games on the way home but my phone was not in my purse.
+We headed back home.
+On the way home, I reached into my purse to play video games, but my phone was not there.

-When we arrived hubby could not find a parking place so he let me out and circled around.
-I went inside and told the hostess who I was and was there to pick up my cell phone.
+When we arrived, Hubby could not find a parking spot, so he let me out and circled around.
+I went inside and told the hostess who I was and that I was there to pick up my cell phone.

 I thanked them for finding it and putting it in a safe place.

-It had begun to rain when hubby picked me up and it stormed all the way home.
+It had begun to rain when Hubby picked me up, storming home.

-I am so glad I noticed my phone missing before we got home.
+I am so glad I noticed my phone was missing before we got home.
 It is about 2 hours to Franklin.

 Wednesday, November 15, 2017